ml-retrospectives/neurips2020/_pages/01_call.md

 #### How to submit

 Submissions to the Retrospectives workshop will be handled through CMT (_link forthcoming_).
+While there is no page limit, we expect authors to be concise.

 **Main deadline: October 23 23:59 Anywhere on Earth.
 Accept/reject notification will be sent out October 30**